What is colic really and 7 things real Mama's have found that helped their babies!

 If your baby suffers colic you may find great relief in this scientific definition, and strength to ride it out.
 Alternatively this may be absolutely not what you want to hear, and you may find yourself wondering why there seem to be many different hypotheses from all directions.
 Hypotheses as to what triggers this diagnosis, and just as many suggestions of how to help ease a baby's symptoms.

-I guess if you are going to look at the expert research, and then try to sift through all of the other 'advice' you are offered, you'll find yourself wondering who is right.
-Perhaps everyone is though?
+When sifting through the expert research, and then all of the other advice you are offered, you'll find yourself wondering who is right.
+Perhaps, just like there is a 'curve' on what is considered normal for babies crying (and sleeping too for that matter), there is equally a 'curve' on what the best advice may be to help your baby...or any other.
 Perhaps some bubs just cry more and there is nothing you can do but wait it out, while there are others who have found answers to their unique story.
 At the end of the day, do you care who is right?
 Are you wanting to try something to help, or are you managing ok and waiting for this to pass.
 Because it will pass.
 If you are a parent who is suffering alongside your baby, you are likely either grasping for something to help or completely fed up with other people making suggestions that you have already tried.

 "It really took me to the edge.
 Feeds & the after-effects took about 3 hours and it was almost time for the next feed when I was staggering to my bed."